anankervis/DirectX-Graphics-Samples_dxr_msaa/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

 ### Limitations:
 * The camera viewpoint is locked at the initial position.
 This is because the AABBs in beam tracing mode are expanded in a camera-dependent fashion as part of beam emulation.
-* Color banding in the darks, due to using a low-precision linear accumulation intermediate for the Beams mode
 * Raster mode is limited to a maximum of 8x MSAA

 ### Settings